 Wyndham City Libraries are very happy to offer free tours of our Libraries to local schools and kindergartens.
 Sessions are tailored to the age of the children and we talk about how the children can use the library.
 We also incorporate some fun age-appropriate activities, such as scavenger hunts and reading stories together.

 Please note that we will require a minimum of 4 weeks notice to organise your library visit.
+This ensures we do not have multiple groups using the space at any one time and allows us to work around our regular programs.

 Complete this form to express your interest in a library visit